83876.340USD

 Please note that technical analysis is only part of investment reference, and there is no absolute standard for using numerical values to assess direction.
 The results are for reference only, and we are not responsible for the accuracy of the indicator calculations and summaries.

-the downside prevails as long as 96550 is resistance.
+the upside prevails as long as 82750 is support.